cs4241-20a/a3-persistence/README.md

 ### Technical Achievements

-- **Tech Achievement 1**: Hosted project on a different hosting service.
+- **Heroku Hosting**: Hosted project on a different hosting service.
 I used Heroku for this.
 Overall I enjoyed the experience more than using glitch as often glitch seems to act up in strange ways.
 The biggest benefit is automatic code deploy from git with every push, so no more constantly having to update the glitch project if you make a slight change, it just does it for you.
 Otherwise it is just a more fluid and professional experience which makes it enjoyable over

 ### Design/Evaluation Achievements